 One of the things I’ve learned about during times like this is: do not to resist the cravings.
 Instead, listen to my body.

 Why does it need it?

 What can I do to support it?

-Hot and fiery food is well known to be anti-parasitic and highly stimulating for the digestive system.
+Hot and fiery food is well known to be antiparasitic and highly stimulating for the digestive system.
 If that’s what my body was calling for, my job was to just support it.
 The next day it was a Vietnamese pho, the super-spicy option (and I would still add the sesame chili oil).
-And so it continued for 4 days of food fire and then it stopped.
+And so it continued for four days of food fire, and then it stopped.